Duke Law students helping prepare detainees for credible fear interviews

 “Many students, including myself, came to law school hoping to make a difference in the world,” says D.H.
 Nam ’21, executive director of pro bono services for DIRP.

 “The Alamance project has reminded me about our privileged positions as legal professionals to help others in vulnerable and hopeless positions.
 It has deepened and fueled my passion for public service.”
-(Listen to Kate Evans talk about the impact on students.

 It has also been a welcome experiential learning project for students interested in enrolling in the new clinic, Duke Law’s 11th, which will offer them the opportunity to develop critical professional skills and deepen their knowledge while providing free legal services to immigrants who could not otherwise afford a lawyer.
 Student-attorneys in the clinic will primarily represent individuals seeking asylum or other protections and are facing deportation, services that are sorely needed: The vast majority of asylum-seekers do not have attorney representation, but those who do are around five times more likely to win their asylum cases, Evans says.